The Championships Day 2 – Betting Guide

 |Location:||Royal Randwick, Sydney|

-Being such a unique event, the best fillies from around the country and even some overseas visitors have graced the Randwick turf in search of Oaks glory.
+Being such a unique event, the ATC Oaks attracts the best fillies from around the country and even some overseas visitors have graced the Randwick turf in search of Oaks glory.

 Australian Oaks betting guide